fuzzyhandle/artifactory-user-plugins/archive/archiveOldArtifacts/README.md

 Artifactory to a given destination repository.
 The artifacts are chosen based on a mixture of available parameters.

-Note that this plugin will delete your artifacts.
-The archive process is designed to preserve the name, path, and properties of an artifact, but save disk space by deleting the file contents.
-The artifact contents will be replaced with a one-byte file, and this 'stub' file will then be moved to the archive repository.
+Note that this plugin will move your artifacts.
+The archive process is designed to preserve the name, path, and properties of an artifact.
+The artifact will be moved to the archive repository.
 This plugin is to be used for build artifacts that are no longer needed, when it's still useful to keep the build around for auditing or history purposes.

 Installation
 ------------